RayStick/Breathing-Task-Visual-PsychoPy/README.md

 ![image2](https://github.com/RayStick/BreathingTasks_PsychoPy/blob/main/CDB_BreathingTrace.png)

 Use a peak detection algorithm to create the end-tidal trace from breathing traces like this.
-A linear interpolation is often using between each sampled end-tidal value.
+A linear interpolation is often used between each sampled end-tidal value.
 Some peak detection algorithms on GitHub: [peakdet](https://github.com/physiopy/peakdet) and [NeuroKit](https://github.com/neuropsychology/NeuroKit)